AviatrixSystems/Docs/HowTos/transit_segmentation_workflow.rst

 **Setting**                                     **Value**
 ==========================================      ==========
-Aviatrix Transit Gateway Name                   The name of the Aviatrix Transit Gateway Security Domain Name                            The name of the Security Domain Attachment Name                                 The name of a Spoke or edge connection to disassociate from the domain
+Aviatrix Transit Gateway Name                   The name of the Aviatrix Transit Gateway Network Domain Name                             The name of the network domain Attachment Name                                 The name of a Spoke or edge connection to disassociate from the domain
 ==========================================      ==========